f5devcentral/access-labs/class2/module4/class2/module1/module1.rst

          :align: center
          :scale: 50%

-      |
-      .. note :: In a real world, you will set here the values from the Azure Service Application created for APM.
+      .. note:: In a real world, you will set here the values from the Azure Service Application created for APM.
 You have to create an Azure Application so that APM gets access to Microsoft Graph API.
 But for **security concerns**, I can't show in this lab the application secret.

-      .. note :: The steps to create this Azure applications are below
+      .. note:: The steps to create this Azure applications are below

          #.
 In Azure AD, create a service application under your organization's tenant directory using App Registration.
          #.
 Register the App as Azure AD only single-tenant.